 This dinner cruise offers you a great chance to spot wildlife, as you’ll be spending so much time cruising around the Kenai Fjords.
 There’s a guide on board that will help you spot a variety of species including whales, sea otters, eagles, and puffins, and teach you about the local area.

 You’ll also get fantastic views of the glaciers as you dine!
-With stunning scenery, delicious food, and great wildlife-watching opportunities – this is the perfect way to explore Kenai Fjords National Park.
+With stunning scenery, delicious food, and great wildlife-watching opportunities – this is one of the top Alaska bucket list experiences, and the perfect way to explore Kenai Fjords National Park.

 Things to do in Seward AK for Adventure Lovers